Paul Fricke, MS, PhD

 Attendees will be able to diagnose and differentiate various infections in cattle resulting from bovine viral diarrhea virus.
 Once the type of infection is determined, appropriate management to control BVDV while mitigating the constraints on production will be discussed.

-Systemic Large-Scale Programs to Control BVD Virus
+Systematic Large-Scale Programs to Control BVD Virus

 Successful methods to control BVDV within a large production unit, state, or nation bear some key similarities.
 The goal of this session is to enable attendees to effectively develop and manage systemic control programs for BVD on large operations.